-The Fund is permitted to invest in shares of registered and unregistered investment companies to the extent permitted by the 1940 Act.
-Investment company shares held by the Fund may be deemed by the Investment Manager to be Income Generating Equity Securities, Debt Securities, or otherwise, depending on the income generation, objectives, policies, holdings, or similar criteria of the investment company.
-In accordance with the 1940 Act, the Fund will be limited in the amount the Fund and its affiliates can invest in any one investment company to 3% of the investment company’s total outstanding stock.
+The Fund is permitted to invest in shares of registered investment companies, including money market fund shares to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act").
+Investment company shares held by the Fund may be deemed by the Investment Manager to be Income Generating Equity Securities, Debt Securities (such as money market fund shares), or otherwise, depending on the income generation, objectives, policies, holdings, or similar criteria of the investment company.
+In accordance with the 1940 Act, the Fund normally will be limited in the amount the Fund and its affiliates can invest in any one investment company to 3% of the investment company’s total outstanding stock.
 As a result, the Fund may hold a smaller position in such investment company than if it were not subject to this restriction.
-To comply with provisions of the 1940 Act, on any matter upon which the Fund is solicited to vote as a stockholder in an investment company in which it invests, the Investment Manager votes such shares in the same general proportion as shares held by other stockholders of that investment company.
+To comply with provisions of the 1940 Act, on any matter upon which the Fund is solicited to vote as a shareholder in an investment company in which it invests, the Investment Manager normally votes such shares in the same general proportion as shares held by other shareholders of that investment company.
 The Fund does not invest in any investment companies managed by the Investment Manager or its affiliates.
-Investment companies incur advisory fees and other expenses.
-The Fund, as a stockholder, will indirectly bear its pro rata portion of such fees and expenses in addition to the Fund’s direct fees and expenses.
+Investment companies typically incur advisory fees and other expenses.
+The Fund, as a shareholder, will indirectly bear its pro rata portion of such fees and expenses in addition to the Fund’s direct fees and expenses.

 In seeking to enhance returns, the Fund may employ leverage to the extent permitted under the 1940 Act.
-The Fund may also engage in futures and options transactions.
-The Fund may make short sales of securities.
-Transactions in futures are currently not a principal investment strategy of the Fund.
+The Fund may also buy and sell put and call options.
 The Fund may trade securities actively in pursuit of its investment objectives.
 The Fund also may lend its portfolio securities to brokers, dealers, and other financial institutions.